-Employment of computer and information technology occupations is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
-These occupations are expected to add about 488,500 new jobs, from about 3.9 million jobs to about 4.4 million jobs from 2014 to 2024, in part due to a greater emphasis on cloud computing, the collection and storage of big data, more everyday items becoming connected to the Internet in what is commonly referred to as the “Internet of things,” and the continued demand for mobile computing.
+Employment of computer and information technology occupations is projected to grow 12 percent for the next few decades, faster than the average for all occupations.
+These occupations are expected to add about 488,500 new jobs, from about 3.9 million jobs to about 4.4 million jobs from in 2024, in part due to a greater emphasis on cloud computing, the collection and storage of big data, more everyday items becoming connected to the Internet in what is commonly referred to as the “Internet of things,” and the continued demand for mobile computing.

 Students in this Pathway typically like computers.
 They may build them, modify/fix them, or are immersed in video gaming or web design.
-They typically are the ones who solve home internet connectivity issues or help family members update their computer or get rid a viruses.
+They typically are the ones who solve home internet connectivity issues or help family members update their computer or get rid a virus.
 They may be interested in pursuing Computer Science, Information Technology, Software Engineering, or a programming field.
-Students in this Pathway will be required to earn at least two CompTIA certifications.
+Students in this Pathway will be required to earn a CompTIA IT Fundamentals certification.